w3c/wot/IG-SP/SecurityPrivacyRequirements.md

 Informational self-determination is concerned with the **sharing of personal information** with others.
 It aims at facilitating the user (to whom that information belongs) to act as **point-of-control** for this sharing.

 ### Anonymization, Pseudonymization
 Anonymization and pseudonymization **process personally-identifiable information**.
-Pseudonymization obfuscates personally-identifiable information esp. identifiers in a way that facilitates trace-back (but makes it hard for any outsider).
-Anonymization obfuscates personally-identifiable information esp. identifiers in a way that does not facilitate trace-back
+* Pseudonymization obfuscates personally-identifiable information esp. identifiers in a way that facilitates tracing-back (but makes it hard for any outsider).
+* Anonymization obfuscates personally-identifiable information esp. identifiers in a way that does not facilitate tracing-back

 ## Authorization
 The requirements in this section refer to the determination whether instructions or operations given to or requested at a thing or device are to be granted (hence performed) or rejected.
 Note that access control mechanisms natively serves authorization but may also be regarded/considered a privacy-supporting mechanism esp. for the case of user-managed access mechanisms.